Small Talks: Get the Facts on Underage Drinking

 How kids get their hands on alcohol

-For most children, underage drinking usually happens at home or a friend’s house.
+For most kids, underage drinking usually happens at home or a friend’s house.
 But how kids get alcohol can change as they grow, and often depends on their age and how accessible beer, liquor, and other beverages are where they live and hang out.

+- They sneak it.
 Two out of three teens say it’s easy to take alcohol from home without a caregiver noticing.
 Unlocked liquor cabinets and beer fridges don’t help.

+- They buy it.
 A quarter (25%) of 11th grade drinkers admit to buying alcohol from a retailer, like a gas station or grocery, liquor, or convenience store.

+- They ask for it.
 Often, older friends, siblings, and parents supply kids with alcohol.
 In fact, one in four teens report that they have attended a party where kids drank in front of adults.

 Know the consequences